back Back to all guides

 Water and Soft Drinks

-You can carry limited quantities of non-alcoholic beverages like water, protein drinks, non-alcoholic beer, and canned/boxed soft drinks in your carry-on.
+You can carry limited quantities of non-alcoholic beverages like water, protein drinks, energy drinks, non-alcoholic beer, and canned/boxed soft drinks in your carry-on.
 Unlike the wine allowance this is per person.
 Restrictions include:

 • Container Type: No glass or plastic bottles.